google/tcmalloc/docs/temeraire.md

 allocations** (chunked logarithmically).
 This helps favor allocating from fuller hugepages (of equal fragmented status).
-Number of allocations handily outperforms the total number of allocated pages here; our hypothesis is that since allocations of any size are equally likely[^4] to become free at any given time, and we need all allocations on a hugepage to become free to make the hugepage empty, we’re better off hoping for 1 10-page allocation to become free (with some probability P) than 5 1-page allocations (with probability P^5).
+Number of allocations handily outperforms the total number of allocated pages here; our hypothesis is that since allocations of any size are equally likely[^radioactive] to become free at any given time, and we need all allocations on a hugepage to become free to make the hugepage empty, we’re better off hoping for 1 10-page allocation to become free (with some probability P) than 5 1-page allocations (with probability P^5).